El Curso de la Raza: The Education of Aurelio Manuel Montemayor is the story of an educator-turned activist in the South Texas Chicano Movement.

 developed and co-led the Curso de la Raza, un retiro para la concientización.
 Aurelio believes in the power of community engagement for leadership development.

 Thomas Ray Garcia is a writer, educator, and entrepreneur from Pharr, Texas.
 At Princeton University, he received the Ward Mathis Short Story Prize for his U.S.-Mexico borderlands fiction.
 His debut book of fiction, The River Runs, won the Américo Paredes Literary Arts Prize.
-He is also the founder and Executive Director of the College Scholarship Leadership Access Program (CSLAP), a 501(c)(3) nonprofit that teaches college access classes and connects near-peer mentors to high school students in the Rio Grande Valley.
+He is also the founder and board chair of the College Scholarship Leadership Access Program (CSLAP), a 501(c)(3) nonprofit that teaches college access classes and connects near-peer mentors to high school students in the Rio Grande Valley.